What the Law Says

 Your ability to drive is impaired by alcohol, drugs or medication

-Regardless of how much you have consumed, if a police officer has reasonable grounds to believe that you are impaired by alcohol or drugs (including medication) or a combination of alcohol and a drug, he or she can place you under arrest without having you take any tests.
+Regardless of how much you have consumed, if a police officer has reasonable grounds to believe that you are impaired by alcohol or drugs (including medication) or a combination of alcohol and a drug, they can place you under arrest without having you take any tests.
 This means that even if your blood alcohol concentration is below 80 mg of alcohol per 100 ml of blood, you could be committing an offence.

 These tests are enough for the police officer to place you under arrest and bring you to the police station in order to have you undergo another series of tests by an evaluating officer.
 The evaluating officer may measure your blood alcohol concentration using a breathalyzer, if you are suspected of having consumed alcohol.
 If the evaluating officer concludes that your ability to drive was impaired, you could face Criminal Code charges.